Loss of Earning Power Benefits

 When your L&I claim closes, or you have returned to your full earning capacity, your LEP payments will end.
 If you have experienced a permanent reduction in wages as a result of your workplace injury, you may also be able to claim a permanent partial disability award, a pension, or a structured settlement.

-If you feel that you are not receiving the LEP benefits to which are you entitled, or that your wage has been permanently affected by your injury, you should contact a workers’ compensation L&I attorney.
-An experienced L&I attorney will not charge you for a free consultation and will provide you with some good options for proceeding.
+If you feel that you are not receiving the LEP benefits to which you are entitled, or that your wage has been permanently affected by your injury, you should contact an L&I attorney at Emery Reddy.
+Our experienced workers’ comp attorneys will not charge you for a free consultation and can provide you with some good options for proceeding.